 All statutory aspects of the National curriculum are covered and many enhanced with practical exploration and varied means of communication.
 All stakeholders are committed to the implementation of an inclusive curriculum, which caters for individual needs via quality first principles applied in relation to areas of need.

 Each unit ensures that children are able to synthesise and elaborate on all of the knowledge they have acquired throughout.
 Key assessments enable teachers to monitor, evaluate and reflect with rigour.
-Where appropriate, units of work contain carefully planned opportunities for children to experience and expand upon their powerful knowledge, creating memorable moments which last beyond their time at school.
+Where appropriate, units of work contain carefully planned opportunities for children to experience and expand upon their powerful knowledge, creating memorable moments which last beyond their time at our academy.

 Quotes from the School Council include: